 - Consolidate the A-number, I-94, and Foreign Passport boxes into one.

 - Remove electronic PDF enhancements to ensure that Form I-9 can be completed on all electronic devices and is not software dependent.

 The revised Form I-9 is not finalized, and employers are able to submit public comments through May 31, 2022.
 Public comments can be submitted through the Federal Register Notice 87 FR 18377.

-TAKEAWAY: Employers must take steps to ensure that every employee is authorized to work in the United States and that I-9 forms are correctly completed and maintained.
+TAKEAWAY: Employers must be aware of changes in Form I-9 requirements to ensure they comply with the federal government’s employee verification process.
 If you are an employer and need help navigating the employee verification and employment eligibility process or any other federal or New Jersey employment law, contact Stephanie Gironda or any member of the Wilentz Employment Law Team.